Contents

 3. Purchase authorization based on the department and business units.

-4. Purchase authorization by the budget owner, in case the items are beyond a certain threshold.
+4. Purchase authorization by the owner of the budget if the items exceed a certain threshold.

-Don’t worry about handling each and every scenario – Focus on 80% of the spend which should be covered by not more than 20% of the transactions.
+Don’t worry about handling every scenario – Focus on 80% of the spend, which should be covered by not more than 20% of the transactions.

 Avoid setting up complex purchasing workflows for approvals.
-The system should support custom rules or custom approval workflows but try to keep it simple.
+The system should support custom rules or approval workflows but keep it simple.

 It should be easy to explain and easy to follow.